 My challenge is that the bus I use to get into town drops me off at the second bus loading bay.
-My boss is demanding that I use the first bus, which means I have to walk two kilometers every day to catch the 1st bus, leaving the nearby bus that all other employees use.
+My boss is demanding that I use the first bus, which means I have to walk two kilometers every day to catch the first bus, leaving the nearby bus that all other employees use.
 She threatens to write me a warning letter because I already have a verbal warning.
 She makes life in our department difficult in many aspects.
 What can I do?

 I appreciate your advice.